Loss and age-specific therapeutic peer-support groups

 Peer Support Group Structure

-Circle Time: Groups begin with a sharing circle.
+Opening Circle: Groups begin with a sharing circle.
 No one is forced to talk.
-We have an “I Pass” rule.
+There is an “I Pass” rule.

 Play Time: KHTH recognizes that children’s primary way of communicating is not talking.
 It is behavior that includes playing and interactions with others.
 After Opening Circle, children and teens can choose what they want to do from various play activities.
 Children process their grief and trauma through play.
 There is a “Volcano Room” with large plush stuffed animals and a six-foot-tall wrestling doll.